1) Who is responsible for your personal data and whom can you contact?

 - personal characteristics, e.g. date of birth, country of birth;

-- Professional information, e.g., employment and job history, title, powers of attorney;
+- professional information, e.g. employment and job history, title, professional skills, powers of attorney;

-- Identifiers issued by public bodies, e.g., passport, identification card, tax identification number, national insurance number, social security number;
+- identifiers issued by public bodies, e.g. passport, identification card, tax identification number, national insurance number, social security number, work permit;

-- Financial information, e.g., financial and credit history information, bank details, record from the debt collection enforcement office;
+- financial information, e.g. financial and credit history information, bank details, record from the debt collection enforcement office;

 - transaction/investment data, e.g. current and past investments, investment profile, investment preferences and invested amount, number and value of shares held, role in a transaction (seller/acquirer of shares), transaction details;

 4) For what Purposes and on what legal bases do we process personal data?

-We collect and process personal data for the purposes (hereinafter the “Purposes”) and based on the legal bases set forth herein.
+We collect and process personal data for the purposes (hereafter the “Purposes”) and based on the legal bases set out in this Privacy Notice.

-As a general comment, we essentially base our Processing on (i) the performance of a contract to which you are a party or a Related Person is related (as well as to take pre-contractual steps at your or a Related Person’s request), (ii) our obligation to comply with a legal or regulatory obligation, (iii) the pursuit of our legitimate interest (including that of other Pictet Group entities) and (iv) the performance of a task carried out in the public interest (e.g., to prevent or detect offences).
+As a general comment, we essentially base our Processing on: (i) performance of a contract to which you are a party or a Related Person is related (as well as to take pre-contractual steps at your or a Related Person’s request); (ii) our duty to comply with a legal or regulatory obligation; (iii) the pursuit of our legitimate interest (including that of other Pictet Group entities); and (iv) performance of a task carried out in the public interest (e.g. to prevent or detect offences).